inderpalaulakh/communication-ui-library-android-deep-ar/README.md

 - On remote participant join, video from your device will start.
 Remote participant will see stream with DeepAR effects.

 ![Hero Image](images/workingrawmedia.png)

+* Code changes to ACS Ui library and sample application in this repo is POC(Proff of concept) code.
+Code cleanup is required for production code.